oroinc/documentation/book/data_api.rst

 based on `FOSRestBundle <http://symfony.com/doc/current/bundles/FOSRestBundle/index.html>`__.

-To switch to the JSON API sandbox, go to the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page, or click the :guilabel:`JSON.API` link at the upper left-hand corner of the sanbox page.
+To switch to the JSON API sandbox, go to the ``http://<hostname_of_your_oro_application>/api/doc/rest_json_api`` page, or click the :guilabel:`JSON.API` link at the upper left-hand corner of the sandbox page.
 |
 .. image:: ./img/api/api_jsonlink.png
 |